Bypass navigation bar

 Veterinary Technology is a unique animal-related program within the Dallas County Community College District.

 However, if you’re interested in other helping professions, there are several Education and Nursing and Health Care programs that might interest you.

-Vet Tech faculty members have relevant education and certifications as well as experience in veterinary medicine, so they can relate to the challenges you face at work.
+Vet Tech faculty members have relevant education and certifications as well as field experience in veterinary medicine, so they can relate to the challenges you face at work.
 Instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of the faculty and staff in our on-site and distance-education programs.

 The Vet Tech program is designed for direct entry into the workforce.
 If you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.